JPAC Joint United Kingdom (UK) Blood Transfusion and Tissue Transplantation Services Professional Advisory Committee

 Additional Information

-A history of 'Cardiovascular Disease' means that removing blood from their circulation may put the donor at risk of having a heart attack, stroke or other vascular incident.
 Patent Foramen Ovale (PFO) is a normal variant found in up to 40% of the population at post mortem.
 If it is asymptomatic and no treatment or surgery is planned for this atrial septal defect, donors can be accepted.
-Incidental heart murmurs and valve abnormalities are increasingly being found due to the sensitivity of new testing regimes they are of no clinical significance if asymptomatic and they do not require follow up, donors may be accepted.

 RBBB and first degree heart block can be diagnosed in individuals in the absence of heart disease.
 Provided the donor has been clinically assessed and there is no evidence of cardiovascular or pulmonary disease, the donor can be accepted.
 If there is any uncertainty about the diagnosis or the results of investigations, refer to a DCSO.